 What happens if I don’t report my gambling winnings?

-The IRS compares income reported to them and to states with the income reported on a tax return.
+The IRS and the states compare income reported to them with the income reported on a tax return.
 If you don’t report your winnings, you can be assessed penalties and interest as well as any taxes due.

 When every dollar matters, it matters who does your taxes